That What is Not Session Players

 Bio:

 Hired as a session musician to play harmonica on 'That What is Not'.
-Wood plays on the tracks 'Good Things', 'Love Hope' & 'Covered'.
+Wood plays on the tracks 'Good Things', 'Love Hope' and 'Covered'.
 The tracks were recorded at the end of 1991 at Eldorado Recording Studios, Hollywood; with producer Dave Jerden.

-Another session musician from the LA area, Wood has worked as a harmonica player with the likes of Bruce Springsteen, Megadeth, Bruce Hornsby; among many others.
+Another session musician from the LA area, Wood has worked as a harmonica player with the likes of Bruce Springsteen, Megadeth, and Bruce Hornsby; among many others.

 Tower of Power